CommunityHiQ/Frends.Community.Oracle/README.md

 | 2.0.6 | Enabled detailed logging. |
 | 3.0.0 | Query ranamed and namespace changed to more generic to enable adding new task.
 Added BatchOperationOracle task. |
 | 3.1.0 | Multiquery tasks added |
-| 3.0.0 | Query ranamed and namespace changed to more generic to enable adding new task.
-Added BatchOperationOracle task.